-Enhanced Foal Training helps to instill correct behavior in the horse from the very beginning.
+Enhanced Foal Training helps to instill desirable behavior in the horse from the very beginning.
 Being a precocial species, foals are ready, willing and able to learn.
-EFT is the best possible place to begin to raise an intelligent and willing companion horse, Trick Horse or Exhibition Horse.
+EFT is the best possible place to begin to raise an intelligent and willing companion horse in any discipline.

 EFT includes non-stressful exercises and challenges that are fun and infuses trust while creating a lasting bond between foal and handler.
 The logic of the method teaches a foal to learn how to learn while it promotes skills and respect that are easily transferred to a foal's higher education requirements upon physical maturity.